Excelsior Service Fellowship Program

 Prospective fellows must be nominated for the Excelsior Service Fellowship program through their law, professional, or graduate school’s Career Services Office or Fellowship program liaison.
 Please see our list of partner schools to determine eligibility.
 To be nominated, fellows must receive their graduate degree (i.e. MPA, MA, MBA) or advanced degree (i.e. JD, PhD) during the academic year prior to starting the Fellowship program.
 There is no direct application process to the Excelsior Service Fellowship.

 The selection process for the Fellowship consists of several steps, and may vary slightly by school.
 First, students submit their application materials to their school’s career services office or Fellowship program liaison.
 Next, the school’s Fellowship selection committee reviews the application materials, interviews the candidates, and selects a predetermined number of candidates for nomination to the Fellowship program.
-The school then forwards its nominees’ application materials to the NYS Center for Recruitment and Public Service.
-Nominees are interviewed for placement by the staff from the Center, and are matched with a placement at a State Agency or Authority.
+The school then forwards its nominees’ application materials to the NYS Department of Civil Service.
+Nominees are interviewed for placement by the staff from the Department of Civil Service, and are matched with a placement at a State Agency or Authority.
 Those Fellows who are matched will be notified of their final acceptance in May.

 Empire vs. Excelsior